littlebusters/Sketch-Font-Mixer/README.md

 ### with Manualy

-Or, [Download the plugin zip](https://github.com/littlebusters/Sketch-Font-Mixer/archive/master.zip) and unzip.
+Or, Download the plugin zip form [Latest release](https://github.com/littlebusters/Sketch-Font-Mixer/releases/latest) and unzip.
 Double-click the `Font Mixer.sketchplugin` in the folder to install it.

 ## License